zewo2/Quorum/README.md

 2. `php artisan config:cache` and `php artisan route:cache` are used after deployment
 3. Node assets are built with `npm run build`
 4. Environment variables for DB, mail, and queue are correctly configured

-## License

-This project is developed for academic and institutional use.
-It may not be used for any commercial means.